oliverius/logo/docs/part9.markdown

 A procedure starts with the primitive `to` and end with the primitive `end`.

 The primitive `to` must be followed by the name of the procedure and after that a list of parameters (variables) starting with `:` or no parameters at all.
-The rest until `end` is content of the procedure.
+The rest until `end` is the body of the procedure.

 Let's try to identify first the two new primitives, `to` and `end`.
 For that we would need to test the tokenizer, so it is a pity that I deleted the example we had in the previous part (TODO link) but we can do that again easily.
 Even better, we will use the editor box in the UI that it is used by the interpreter and we comment out the initialization of the parser, this way we will only do the tokenizer.
 So in the interpreter instead of having: